stfc/PSyclone/doc/developer_guide/psykal.rst

 relevant GOcean code and prototype LFRic code).

-Parsing DSL code (original approach)
+Parsing DSL Code (original approach)
 ====================================

-The original way to parse code is to use the PSyclone `parse` module which is responsible for parsing science (algorithm and kernel) code and extracting the required information for the algorithm translation and PSy generation phases.
+The original way to parse DSL code is to use the PSyclone `parse` module which is responsible for parsing science (algorithm and kernel) code and extracting the required information for the algorithm translation and PSy generation phases.
 The original approach is gradually being